umanitoba-cssa/first-year-guide/5-course-registration.md

 If you're struggling with prerequisites, course conflicts, or technical issues, reach out early to your [academic advisor](https://umanitoba.ca/science/student-experience/academic-advising).
 They've helped thousands of students through registration snags and can often find solutions you might not see.

-One last tip: if a course is putting your other grades at risk, it's better to VW (voluntarily withdraw) early than struggle through and damage your GPA.
+Lastly, if a course is putting your other grades at risk, it's better to VW (voluntarily withdraw) early than struggle through and damage your GPA.
 There's always another semester.

 The registration process gets easier each term as you become familiar with Aurora and degree requirements.
 What feels daunting now will become routine by second year.
 Just remember to double-check your schedule before the add/drop deadline - catching conflicts early saves so much stress down the line.